Creating Funnels

 Let's demonstrate a use-case to help you get acquainted with the workings of this section.

-Use-case: Creating a funnel to analyse behaviour of users purchasing from wishlist
+Use-case: Creating a funnel to analyze behavior of users purchasing from wishlist

 Let's say that you are a Marketing Manager at an online e-commerce business and would like to do a quick analysis of how many users, across your app and website, have purchased a product after adding it to their wishlist.